pappas999/smartkey-poc/README.md

 ## Deploy

 Deployment script is located in the [deploy](https://github.com/pappas999/smartkey-poc/tree/main/deploy) directory.
-If required, edit the desired constructor parameters here, because they are sent to the smart contract when it's instantiated.
+If required, edit the constructor parameters here, because they are sent to the smart contract when it's instantiated.

 | Parameter       | Description                               | Default Value                                                   |
 | ----------------|:------------------------------------------| :---------------------------------------------------------------|